Volunteering for a Committee

 The Sustainable Design Committee works to promote sustainable design practices within the profession of structural engineering through leadership, advocacy, outreach, and education.

-The Young Member Group Support Committee (YMGSC) facilitates the formation, growth and success of NCSEA Member Organization Young Member Groups.
+The Young Member Support Committee (YMSC) facilitates the formation, growth and success of NCSEA Member Organization Young Member Groups.
 Click here for more information on NCSEA Young Member Groups and resources for existing and forming groups.